arvynd/dataprof/README.md

 Fast data profiling CLI for CSV, Parquet, and other tabular data files.
 Built with Polars for speed, Rich for beautiful terminal output, and Click for a smooth CLI experience.
+Under Active Development - This project is in early development.

 ### Installation